SUSTAINABILITY POLICY

 Administration: Equipment shall be well maintained and the possibility to repair or improve current equipment instead of buying new shall be taken into account for each individual case.

-See our Waste Reduction & Recycling policy for
+See our Waste Reduction & Recycling policy for more information about how we deal with waste.

 Ink cartridges are taken to the local recycling centre.